awslabs/amazon-sagemaker-workshop/Simplify-Workflows/README.md

 Please run each code cell in order, and **only once**, to avoid repeated operations.
 For example, running the same training job cell twice might create two training jobs, possibly exceeding your service limits.

-## Creating a Notebook Instance
+## Creating a Notebook Environment

 SageMaker provides hosted Jupyter notebooks that require no setup, so you can begin processing your training data sets immediately.
-With a few clicks in the SageMaker console, you can create a fully managed notebook instance, pre-loaded with useful libraries for machine learning.
+With a few clicks in the SageMaker console, you can create a fully managed notebook environment, pre-loaded with useful libraries for machine learning.
 You need only add your data.
+You have two different options for this workshop.
+Follow the choice specified by your workshop instructor if you're in a live workshop, or make your own choice otherwise:

+- **SageMaker Studio**:  An IDE for machine learning.
+To create a SageMaker Studio domain for this workshop, follow the instructions at [**Creating an Amazon SageMaker Studio domain**](../StudioCreation), then return here to continue with the next module of the workshop.

+- **SageMaker Notebook Instance**:  A managed instance with preinstalled data science tools (though not as fully managed as SageMaker Studio).
 To create a SageMaker notebook instance for this workshop, follow the instructions at [**Creating a Notebook Instance**](../NotebookCreation), then return here to continue with the next module of the workshop.

 ## Videogame Sales with the CLI and Console